DenTerrens/caltracker/README.md

 # Tool to track calories

-Small, lightweight and easy to use tool to track calories for people trying to gain weight.
+<b>Small, lightweight and easy to use tool to track calories for people trying to gain weight.</b>

-Currently supports the following actions:
+<i>Currently supports the following actions:</i>

 add - adds an item to the list of today's consumed foods, adds a new item to the database if needed